JonathanDuarteGH/Unity-Project---Hello-World/ProjectGreenBotScript/README.md

 ## How to run the game?

-* To run the completed game please click 'DOWNLOAD ALL' from the google drive cloud [here](https://drive.google.com/drive/folders/1ItiuYnuD4m4QRdXkMt8_8NA7rNchwo53?usp=sharing)
+* Please click 'DOWNLOAD ALL' from the google drive cloud [here](https://drive.google.com/file/d/1Ass_Vl1TkSNvmfe2ref5F8qe5_QtHQ8u/view?usp=sharing)

+* Unzip the folder.
+Then open the unzipped folder and locate the executable file in order to run the game.

 ## Built With